List of Ohio Wesleyan University buildings: Phillips Hall

 Phillips Hall is the home of the Psychology, Philosophy, Education, Experimental Psychology, Religion and East Asian Studies Departments.
 It was built in 1957.
 In addition to classrooms and offices, Phillips Hall also has approximately 8000 sqft of laboratories (700 m2) designated for empirical research and clinical observation laboratories.
 The annual commencement ceremony has been held on the terrace of Phillips since 1958.

 Sanborn Hall

 Sanborn Hall is home to the Music Department.

 Perkins Observatory

 Ohio Wesleyan University owns the Perkins Observatory, which is located south of the city of Delaware.
-The observatory housed the 69-inch Perkins Telescope, which in 1931—the year of its completion—was the third-largest telescope in the world only after the 100-inch at Mt.
-Wilson, California, and the 72-inch at Victoria, B.C., Canada.
+The observatory housed the 69-inch Perkins Telescope, which in 1931—the year of its completion—was the third-largest telescope in the world only after the 100-inch at Mount Wilson Observatory in California and the 72-inch at Victoria, B.C., Canada.
 The Perkins Telescope was moved to Arizona's Lowell Observatory in 1961 where it was used by Vera Rubin to study Dark Matter.
 The Perkins Telescope has since been replaced by The Schottland 32-inch Reflector.
 The grounds near Perkins also housed Ohio State's radio telescope, known locally as The Big Ear; the Big Ear was disassembled in 1998.